bjhaid/lessons_learnt_from_shipping_containers/slides.md

 build-lists: true
 # Lessons learnt from "Shipping" containers.

-Abejide Ayodele
+Abejide Ayodele (Ayo)
-bjhaid (twitter, github)
+bjhaid (twitter, github, stackoverflow...)

 ---

+^ In spring of 2016 we decided to rebuild our CI system and power it with docker

 - ~ 2801 builds on average daily
 - Average of 11 containers per build